SAP-samples/teched2025-AD160/exercises/ex1/README.md

 Urgeny and Status will be modeled as Enum types.
 These are semicolon-delimited list of symbols.
 If our use case would require localization of values, we would have to model them as [code list](https://cap.cloud.sap/docs/cds/common#adding-own-code-lists)

-If you want to find more about the, have  look at the capire documentation: https://cap.cloud.sap/docs/cds/cdl#enums
+If you want to find more about the Enum type, have look at the capire documentation: https://cap.cloud.sap/docs/cds/cdl#enums